SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Related work

 \subsection{Self-supervised Learning on Code}

-Yasunaga and Liang \cite{Yasunaga20DrRepair, BIFI-ICML21} use self-supervision for compilation errors.
-Our work targets functional errors (i.e., test case failures).
-Consequently, the patches generated by \approach are bigger (adding complete statements) and more complex than patches for compilation errors (adding one single character, e.g., a missing semi-column).
-Allamanis et al. \cite{allamanis2021self-buglab} propose self-supervised bug detection and repair for four specific kinds of bugs. \approach is not limited to those four bugs.
-Compared to both, both our perturbation model and our input representation with the test diagnostics are novel.
+Self-supervised learning based APR has been little explored.
+Loriot et al. \cite{styler} devise a self-supervised learning loop to repair formatting issues.
+Yasunaga and Liang \cite{Yasunaga20DrRepair} propose self-supervised learning for repairing compilation errors.
+In both cases, the idea is to do character level perturbations (e.g., replacing or deleting punctuation).
+On the contrary, we use AST level perturbations, which are a much larger scope and are more impactful.
+Only our AST level perturbation can trigger functional errors and learn to repair them.
+Allamanis et al. \cite{allamanis2021self-buglab} train a bug detection and repair model called BugLab.
+The key differences with our work are that they do not execute the perturbation-based programs, therefore, no test diagnostics are included into the input representation of a bug. \approach is the first to generate training samples in a project-specific manner with a past version of the project under repair.

-Apart from self-supervised learning for program repair, a line of work considers self-supervised learning to build for code retrieval and code summarization tasks, by training the model to predict sub-trees \cite{infercode-icse21,Contrastive-self-Corder} or the next tokens \cite{codebert,plbart}.
-Their perturbation strategy is typically based on token masking or single character perturbation.
-None of those involves a systematic perturbation model at the abstract syntax tree level as \approach does, including replacement, insertion and removal of AST nodes.
+A line of work considers self-supervised learning for other downstream tasks than program repair, e.g., code retrieval and code summarization \cite{infercode-icse21,Contrastive-self-Corder,codebert,plbart}.
+The perturbation strategies employed are typically based on token masking or single token perturbation.
+None of those previous works involves a perturbation model at the AST level that needs to respect strict constraints of programming languages (e.g., variable scopes) as \approach does.